BYU plays Kansas State in Big 12 Tournament - WTOP News

 Kansas City, Missouri; Tuesday, 7 p.m.
 EDT

-BOTTOM LINE: BYU takes on Kansas State in the Big 12 Tournament.
+BOTTOM LINE: BYU plays in the Big 12 Tournament against Kansas State.

-The Cougars have gone 9-9 against Big 12 teams, with a 12-1 record in non-conference play.
-BYU is third in the Big 12 in rebounding averaging 35.0 rebounds.
-Keba Keita paces the Cougars with 7.2 boards.
+The Cougars’ record in Big 12 play is 9-9, and their record is 12-1 in non-conference play.
+BYU is fourth in the Big 12 with 10.4 offensive rebounds per game led by Keba Keita averaging 2.6.

 The Wildcats are 3-15 against Big 12 opponents.
-Kansas State allows 81.1 points to opponents and has been outscored by 1.9 points per game.
+Kansas State averages 12.5 turnovers per game and is 5-8 when committing fewer turnovers than opponents.

-BYU scores 84.3 points per game, 3.2 more points than the 81.1 Kansas State allows.
-Kansas State averages 9.3 made 3-pointers per game this season, 0.8 more makes per game than BYU gives up.
+BYU makes 47.7% of its shots from the field this season, which is 2.1 percentage points higher than Kansas State has allowed to its opponents (45.6%).
+Kansas State averages 9.3 made 3-pointers per game this season, 0.8 more makes per game than BYU allows.

-The teams meet for the second time this season.
-BYU won 83-73 in the last matchup on Jan.
-3. AJ Dybantsa led BYU with 24 points, and PJ Haggerty led Kansas State with 24 points.
+The teams play each other for the second time this season.
+BYU won the last meeting 83-73 on Jan.
+3. AJ Dybantsa scored 24 to help lead BYU to the victory, and PJ Haggerty scored 24 points for Kansas State.

-TOP PERFORMERS: Richie Saunders averages 2.6 made 3-pointers per game for the Cougars, scoring 18.1 points while shooting 37.6% from beyond the arc.
-Dybantsa is averaging 24.7 points, 6.7 rebounds and 3.8 assists over the past 10 games.
+TOP PERFORMERS: Keita is averaging 6.3 points, 7.2 rebounds and 1.7 blocks for the Cougars.
+Dybantsa is averaging 2.0 made 3-pointers over the last 10 games.

-Haggerty is scoring 23.3 points per game with 5.3 rebounds and 3.9 assists for the Wildcats.
-Nate Johnson is averaging 15.0 points and 5.0 rebounds while shooting 45.0% over the past 10 games.
+Haggerty is averaging 23.3 points, 5.3 rebounds and 3.9 assists for the Wildcats.
+Nate Johnson is averaging 1.7 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Cougars: 4-6, averaging 79.9 points, 32.3 rebounds, 10.9 assists, 5.0 steals and 3.7 blocks per game while shooting 46.0% from the field.
 Their opponents have averaged 84.2 points per game.